-The Australian Curriculum for Science (for Years F to 12 and for each of the Senior Secondary Science subjects) requires students to take an increasingly active role in considering safety and risk in investigations as they progress from Year 5 to Year 12.
+The Australian Curriculum for Science has been released for Years F to 12 and for each of the Senior Secondary Science subjects.
+The curriculum requires students to take an increasingly active role in considering safety and risk in investigations as they progress from Year 5 to Year 12.
 Identification of risks is mentioned from Year 5, assessment of risk from Year 9 and conducting risk assessments is an inquiry skill for Years 11 and 12.
-The safety requirements of the new Australian Curriculum for Science are summarised in Table G2-1.
+The safety requirements of the new Australian Curriculum for Science are summarised in Table 2-1.